bengtj100/stacky-lang/Reference.md

                      `the stack.
 ```

 **NOTE:** Best practice is to always inhibit an atom if it is going to be used as a value.
-Even if it isn't defined for the moment, it might become so in the future of the program's eceution.
+Even if it isn't defined for the moment, it might become so in the future of the program's execution.

 | Operation  | Syntax | Stack                            | Comment            |
 |:-----------|:------:|:---------------------------------|--------------------|